yvonneyeh/codecademy-takehome/frontend/README.md

    - Either _'Correct!'_ or _'Incorrect...'_ above that button, with the correct answer outlined in green, and the incorrect answer (if any) outlined in red with a ~~strikethrough~~ over its text

 3. After all questions have been answered, display a friendly summary screen that lists:

    - How many questions were in the quiz
    - How many of those questions were answered correctly
    - A button to move to the next quiz (or the first quiz, if they just took the last)
    - A random encouragement message _(use `getMessage` from `src/data/messages.js`)_.

+4. You must write one unit test for the logic that determines whether or not an answer is correct.

 ### Delighters